 OPA offers public policy internships for students interested in learning more about nonprofit associations and the state and national policy issues facing psychologists and consumers.
 These internships are non-stipendiary and vary from year to year, depending on the needs of the OPA.

 Full membership is open to any graduate student or post-doctoral fellow who completes an application form and pays the annual fee of $25.
 Membership includes the right to vote in OPAGS elections and the right to hold office.
 In addition, membership is open to undergraduate students in psychology, without voting privileges.

 The Ohio Psychological Association invites undergraduate and graduate students and faculty conducting research on psychology-based topics to present poster summaries at its annual Convention in October.
 Posters may report on empirical (quantitative or qualitative) studies or non-empirical theoretical/review projects.
 This year’s poster session will offer special recognition to undergraduate and graduate students who have the most exemplary posters.
 Four prizes will be awarded: best graduate empirical project, best graduate non-empirical project, best undergraduate poster and people’s choice.

 Volunteer Opportunities at OPA’s Convention and Workshops

 Psychology undergraduates are encouraged to volunteer at OPA’s Convention, held each fall.
 Duties include passing out handouts, monitoring workshops and helping staff with various tasks.
-Contact Joan Bowman, director of membership and education, for more information.
+Contact Karen Hardin, Director of Communications and Education, for more information.

 APA Student Membership